jeff665547/Project-ChipImgProc/doc/manual.md

   We put all dependencies in the \<*ChipImgProc install prefix*>/lib and \<*ChipImgProc install prefix*>/third_party.
   You should be able to find any missing library and add to your link command.

-Manully include and link OpenCV & Boost are really painful, so we suggest to use CMake & Hunter to do such link works.
+Manually include and link OpenCV & Boost are really painful, so we suggest to use CMake & Hunter to do such link works.

-## Import ChipImgProc by hunter
+## Import ChipImgProc by Hunter

-To use the hunter package manager, all upstream will be built.
+To use the Hunter package manager, all upstream will be built.
 User no need to build ChipImgProc manually.

-### Requirment
+### Requirement

 * Your project must be a CMake project
-* GCC >= 7.3 (7.3 is recommanded and well tested)
+* GCC >= 7.3 (7.3 is recommended and well tested)
 * CMake >= 3.13
 * MSVC <= v141 build tool